Do you know how to say no? Many people have great difficulty saying NO to others.

 Even people who are quite assertive, in some situations might find themselves saying yes to things that they really don’t want to do!

-Watch the MasterClass above on HOW TO SAY NO, to learn 2 leadership techniques to be more confident saying NO.
+Watch the clip above, from a recent Great Managers MasterClass, on HOW TO SAY NO, to learn 2 leadership techniques to be more confident saying NO.

 How to Say No – Prime Your Mindset

 To be more confident saying no, the first thing you need to do is to change your thinking.

 Because as you’ll learn in the Great Managers Academy, Thinking is what’s going to drive your Behaviour.
 So you want to learn how to Prime your Mindset first.

 Here are some tips for Priming your Mindset.